Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 tools or package parameters.

-After opening APT, we selected New JWST Proposal under the New Document pull-down menu.
-On the Proposal Information page, we entered Title, Abstract, and Category of proposal and kept Cycle number at its default value.
+After opening APT, select New JWST Proposal under the New Document pull-down menu.
+On the Proposal Information page, enter Title, Abstract, and Category of proposal and kept Cycle number at its default value.

 Specify the target